 Fr David Warner (the Vicar) was born into a clergy family in the Midlands.
 He read History at the University of Leicester and worked at Leicester and St Albans Cathedrals while discerning his calling to the priesthood.
 Following 6 years working for a railway company, first in customer relations and then as a driver operations manager, he trained for ministry at the College of the Resurrection in Mirfield and the University of Sheffield, and served a curacy in the St Albans Diocese.
 He became the first Vicar of Mossley (with responsibility for the whole town) in September 2016.

 Fr David is a Companion of the Community of the Resurrection, a member of the Society of Catholic Priests, a member of the Mossley Town Team, a member of the Manchester Diocesan Synod and, with other members of the parish community, is a Governor at each of our three schools.
-Fr David was chaplain to the Mayor of Mossley 2018/9.
-He married the Revd Penny King in April 2019 and Penny became Vicar of St George's Stalybridge in January 2020.
+Fr David was chaplain to the Mayor of Mossley 2018/9 and he married the Revd Penny King in April 2019 and Penny became Vicar of St George's Stalybridge in January 2020.

 Fr Ian Brocklehurst (Associate Priest) joined the parish in November 2018 and works on Sundays, and Tuesday-Thursday each week.
 He grew up in Stretford, and has lived in and around Manchester for all his life, except for five years at the University of Nottingham, where he read medicine.
 After qualifying as a doctor he worked in the NHS for 31 years, ultimately in anaesthesia.
 He moved with his family to Oldham in 1997, and worked as a consultant anaesthetist at the Royal Oldham Hospital for 19 years.